Accolade

 The accolade (also known as dubbing, adoubement, or knighting) (benedictio militis) was the central act in the rite of passage ceremonies conferring knighthood in the Middle Ages.

 Etymology

-The term accolade entered English by 1591, when Thomas Lodge used it in a historical romance about Robert the Devil: "He had with all solemnitie the accolade, and was commanded to kneele downe to receiue the order of Knighthoode."
+The term accolade entered English by 1591, when Thomas Lodge used it in a historical romance about Robert the Devil: "He had with all solemnitie the accolade, and was commanded to kneele downe to receiue the order of Knighthoode".
 It derives from the Middle French accolee, meaning an embrace or the bestowal of knighthood thereby, which in turn descends from the Latin collum, meaning "neck".

+Regarding the cognate term colée/collée, see below.